GUNUNG · South Korea

 Climbing Experiences

-Seoraksan (1,708 m) is the most iconic mountain on the South Korean mainland, renowned for its dramatic granite formations, colourful autumn forest, and two challenging summit routes to Daecheongbong.
-Hiking experiences vary dramatically by season — summer greens, spectacular autumn reds and yellows, pristine winter whites.
-The sources below document real first-hand accounts from hikers and travellers exploring this national park.
+Seoraksan (1,708 m) is the most iconic mountain on the South Korean mainland, renowned for its dramatic granite formations, colourful autumn forest, and challenging summit routes to Daecheongbong.
+Experiences here range widely: the Daecheongbong push via Osaek, Cheonbuldong Valley, or the Gongnyong (Dinosaur) Ridge; the stair-heavy climb to the giant Ulsanbawi rock; and the relaxed Biseondae valley trail.
+Autumn (October) is peak season for its red-and-orange foliage.
+The sources below document real first-hand accounts from both English- and Korean-speaking hikers.

 References